Should I Get a Divorce if I’m Married to an Addict?

 Are you enabling their addiction?

-When you are married to an addict, you are married to someone who is always in trouble, and it’s natural to want to help them out of that trouble.
-However, sometimes helping an addict can be hurtful, and that’s what we call enabling.
+When you are married to someone with an addiction, it’s natural to want to help them out of that trouble.
+However, sometimes help can be hurtful, and that’s what we call enabling.
 You are enabling your spouse’s addiction when you protect them from the consequences of their actions, ignore or deny their problem, or “help” in any way that actually makes it easier for them to keep using or drinking.

-Of course, there is a fine line between helping and enabling when you are married to an addict.
-While an addict is more likely to see the need for addiction treatment if you sit back and let them lose their job after they cause a scene at a work function, making excuses and smoothing things over with the boss right away so that your spouse stays employed may be the best thing for your family.
+Of course, there is a fine line between helping and enabling.
+While you spouse is more likely to see the need for addiction treatment if you sit back and let them lose their job after they cause a scene at a work function, making excuses and smoothing things over with the boss right away so that your spouse stays employed may be the best thing for your family.
 Cleaning up your spouse’s messes for the sake of your children is understandable, but cleaning up messes to “protect” your spouse from confronting their own addiction is hurtful.
-When you do find yourself in these complicated situations, communicate with your spouse to make sure that they are aware that their addiction directly led to the current mess, and push them to take on as much of the responsibility for clean-up as possible.
+When you do find yourself in these complicated situations, communicate with your spouse to make sure that they’re aware that their addiction directly led to the current mess, and push them to take on as much of the responsibility for clean-up as possible.

 Are there other reasons you want a divorce?